Lord President of Wales: Early history

 It is unclear when an office of President or Lord President of Wales was first established but the "Lordship of the Marchers" was established sometime during the two centuries of on-going struggle to subdue the Welsh following the Norman Invasion of Wales.
 One of the first written records is in the Brut y Tywysogion which states that Henry I of England made Richard de Belmeis I the "President" and "Lieutenant" of Wales early in the twelfth century and that he continued in these positions for a long time at Shrewsbury.

 The English crown made many attempts to establish a level of governance not only over the rebellious Welsh, but also over the Norman Marcher Lords whose actions in Wales fell outside the jurisdiction of England.
 These Lords enjoyed a unique level of independence and power from the English crown, with the Earl of Gloucester even stating that he ruled "sicut regale" (as a king) in Wales, although Norman hegemony was never permanently effective and even the areas under their control were more characteristically a lawless and violent frontier society.

 Following the Conquest of Gwynedd (the last independent kingdom in Wales), the King of England now directly controlled the governance of the Principality of Wales (which included its own institutions and counties), while the rest of Wales was indirectly under his control via the fealty of the Marcher Lords.
 Around 141 such powerful Lordships existed from this time, and were exceptionally powerful and unruly causing problems for many English kings up until the Tudor period.

 These issues reached a nadir for the English crown during the Second Barons' War when many Welsh fought with the Barons against king Henry III of England and the Welsh Marches became the scene of some of the heaviest fighting of the period.
 This prompted a re-establishment of authority over the Lords with Henry commanding Geoffrey de Geneville, who held lands at Ludlow, to repair the local defences and to prevent any future incursions into the Marches by Welsh forces.
-Over the following year orders would be issued from Ludlow Castle to all Marcher Lords in Roger de Mortimer campaign against the Welsh.
+Over the following year orders would be issued from Ludlow Castle to all Marcher Lords in Roger de Mortimer's campaign against the Welsh.